Macrometacorp/docs/docs/cep/windows/window-types/sliding-time.md

 ---
-title: time (Window)
+title: WINDOW SLIDING_TIME()
 ---

-A sliding time window that holds events that arrived during the last windowTime period at a given time, and gets updated for each event arrival and expiration.
+A _sliding time window_ that holds events that arrived during the last window time period at a given time, and gets updated for each event arrival and expiration.

 ## Syntax